typhonjs-fvtt-scratch/demo-rollup-module/README.md

 in its own bundle apart from the main module code.
 Ideally you'll import an ES6 NPM module and just use the `@rollup/plugin-node-resolve` plugin.
 <p></p>
-So what does this all mean; where is the power in this developer setup?
+What does this all mean; where is the power in this developer setup?
 What makes Rollup so great for Foundry development and application deployment in general is its
 <a target=”_blank” href="https://rollupjs.org/guide/en/#tree-shaking">tree-shaking</a> capability.
 Through static
 analysis Rollup just pulls in the code that is accessed in your project.
 This includes Sass / CSS files and source code.
-Configuration of Rollup is really flexible and concise with many plugins to integrate new functionality and build simple to complex deployment pipelines.
+Configuration of Rollup is really flexible and concise allowing simple to more involved build pipelines with many plugins that already accomplish common and not so common tasks let alone integration possibilities with PostCSS that brings a whole library of CSS related transformation plugins into play.
+I personally find the configuration as code approach Rollup takes to be intuitive and the best way currently to supercharge deployment.
 <p></p>
 Setup steps for `demo-rollup-module`:
 <ul>